DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 ## 2. [Convolutional Neural Networks in TensorFlow](https://www.coursera.org/learn/convolutional-neural-networks-tensorflow)

+- Understanding how ML works
+- using a DNN to do basic computer vision
+- beyond into Convolutions.

+- how to extract features from an image
+- the tools in TensorFlow and Keras to build with Convolutions and Pooling as well as handling complex, multi-sized images.

+- how overfitting can have an impact on your classifiers
+- explored some strategies to avoid it, including Image Augmentation, Dropouts, Transfer Learning and more.
+- moving towards multi-class classification

 2.1 [Exploring a Larger Dataset](2.1largerdataset.md)

 Kaggle dataset of 25,000 cats versus dogs images.